What Travel Essentials to Pack?

 - Diapers and wipes (if applicable)

 - Water diapers (if applicable)

-TIP: Roll your shirts, pants, dresses and skirts to maximize carry-on space.
-Bring two fewer shirts and dresses than the total number of days in the trip.
+TIP: Roll your shirts, pants, dresses, and skirts to maximize carry-on space.
+Bring two fewer shirts and dresses than the total number of days on the trip.
 Wear the same outfit on the flight back as you did on the flight out if you weren’t in it long.